Who Is the Archangel Michael? Leader of the Lord’s Army

 Malachi 3:1 states, “the Lord whom you seek will suddenly come to his temple; and the messenger of the covenant in whom you delight, behold, he is coming.”
 This verse can only refer to Christ.
 In some Bibles, the translators preferred “angel of the covenant” over “messenger of the covenant” (MKJV, AOV).
 It makes no difference which one the translators use since Christ was, in word and deed, the messenger or angel of the covenant.
 It would, therefore, not be strange or inappropriate to refer to Christ as an angel, neither would it imply he was a created being.

-Peter and the sons of Zebedee saw Moses in physical form on the mount of transfiguration (Matthew 17, Mark 9, Luke 9).
-That could only have happened if Moses resurrected.
-It follows that the argument between the Archangel Michael and the devil (Jude 9) was about Moses’ resurrection, not just about his body.
+Peter and the sons of Zebedee saw Moses in physical form on the Mount of Transfiguration (Matthew 17, Mark 9, Luke 9).
+That could only have happened if Moses had been resurrected.
+Therefore, the argument between the Archangel Michael and the devil (Jude 9) was about Moses’ resurrection, not just about his body.
 Christ alone has the authority to mediate on man’s behalf before God (1 Timothy 2:5).
-The archangel Michael by performing that task, showed his divine nature.
+By performing that task, the Archangel Michael showed his divine nature.

 The angel of the Lord, the commander of the Lord’s army, and the Archangel Michael hold the same position and perform the same functions.
-It seems that these three are indeed the same entity.
-The angel of the Lord is none other than the commander of the army of the Lord.
+Thus, these three seem to be the same entity.
+The angel of the Lord is none other than the commander of the Lord’s army.
 Jude 9 more closely identifies them as the Archangel Michael.

 We find a vivid description of Christ as leader of the heavenly host when “the armies of heaven, arrayed in fine linen, white and pure, were following him on white horses” (Revelation 19:11-14).
 Christ presents himself as “the commander of the armies of the Lord” or “the chief angel, who resembles God.”
 It is, after all, what the term “the Archangel Michael” means.

-An analysis of the Archangel Michael leads us from the commander of the army of the Lord, to the angel of the Lord, to a Divine entity worthy of worship.
+An analysis of the Archangel Michael leads us from the commander of the army of the Lord, to the angel of the Lord, to a Divine entity worthy of worship and perhaps the equivalent of Christ.
 It would explain why Archangel Michael is called the “chief prince” and “your prince” (Daniel 10:13,21) and “the great prince who has charge of your people” (Daniel 12:1).
 It also clarifies why Christ will return with the voice of an archangel (1 Thessalonians 4:16), and why Michael interceded with God on behalf of the body of Moses (Jude 9).
 The Archangel Michael, as head of the heavenly host of angels, in juxtaposition to Satan and his angels, would also make sense since Satan desired the position of leader of all the angels (Isaiah 14:13).